PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Results

 \subsection{PCG-Informed learning: joint optimization with embedded PCG refinement}

-\paragraph{Joint Training with PCG to Suppress Spectral Bias.} Accurately capturing displacement fields in microstructures with complex topology presents a significant challenge for neural solvers.
-This difficulty arises from the spectral bias of neural networks—their inherent tendency to prioritize smooth, low-frequency features while underrepresenting complex, high-frequency spatial variations.
-In topologically intricate structures such as Truss lattices, where the displacement fields exhibit highly irregular and spatially rich patterns due to the geometric complexity, conventional neural models often fail to produce stable or physically consistent predictions.

-To mitigate this, \name integrates a lightweight PCG solver directly into the decoder and trains the entire architecture in a solver-in-the-loop fashion.
-Unlike post-training numerical corrections, this joint optimization ensures that the network produces intermediate predictions already compatible with the iterative dynamics of PCG.
+\paragraph{Joint Training with PCG} Accurately capturing displacement fields in microstructures with complex topology presents a significant challenge for neural solvers.
+To address this, \name integrates a lightweight PCG solver directly into the decoder and trains the entire architecture in a solver-in-the-loop fashion.
+Unlike post-training numerical corrections, this joint optimization ensures that the network produces intermediate predictions already compatible with the PCG.
 As a result, only a few refinement steps are required to suppress residuals and recover physically meaningful solutions.

 \paragraph{Default iteration settings.} To balance computational efficiency and predictive accuracy, we empirically determine the number of PCG iterations based on dataset complexity.
 For TPMS, which exhibits smooth and regular deformation patterns, 4 iterations are sufficient.
 PSL, with moderate geometric complexity, requires 8 iterations.
 For the highly irregular and discontinuous Truss dataset, 10 iterations are used.